sypherlev/php-chassis-framework/README.md

 ## The Actions

-WebAction and CliAction correspond to whether Chassis has received a request from either a browser or the command line.
+WebAction and CliAction correspond to whether Chassis has received a request from either a browser or the command line, which is accessed with `getRequest()`.
 If it's come from a browser, your WebAction-extending Classname will have access to a Request object that contains methods to pull stuff out of $_POST, $_GET, $FILE, $_COOKIE, php://input, and the list of URL segments (if any).
-If it's come from the command line, your CliAction-extending Classname will get a Request object that has methods for getting the command line arguments and a few other things.
+If it's come from the command line, your CliAction-extending Classname will get a Request object that has methods for getting the command line arguments.

+Both Action classes also have the MiddlewareCollection and ObjectCollection injected into them, which are accessed using `getMiddleware()` and `getContainer()` .
+You can override their constructors if you want, but they also include an init() bootstrapper function to save you having to write some code.

 You can't call a CliAction from a browser, or a WebAction from the command line, without Chassis giving you fatal errors about getting the wrong request type.
 You can create your own Action class as long as you implement Chassis\Action\ActionInterface; just be aware that calling it from the browser or command line will cause a Request object of the corresponding type to be injected into it.

 ## Inside your new Classname

-At this point, the router has created an object of type Classname and invoked the method methodname. **This method cannot have any arguments.** Technically nothing needs to be passed into it because you already have access to whatever you need in the object's injected request.
+At this point, the router has created an object of type Classname, invoked the `init()` method, and invoked the method `methodname()`. **This method cannot have any arguments.** Technically nothing needs to be passed into it because you already have access to whatever you need in the Actions's injected dependencies.

 The most important thing to remember is that everything from this point on is optional, and can be replaced with anything you'd prefer to use instead of whatever comes with Chassis.
 All you have to do is shove it into your composer.json, and instantiate it here.
 You can arrange your code in any half-assed way you like, following any design pattern, and whether it works or not is all on you.
 Chassis hands off control to your Classname object and does absolutely nothing else, not even logging.